You don't have to look very far to see success story after success story from businesses built around online courses.

 After clicking on ‘Enroll' or whatever language you use on your course sales page, your student will be taken to a page like the one above.
 Your student can enter their information, choose a password and then click on ‘sign up'.
 After they do that, the page changes slightly to this:

 From there, since I have PayPal enabled they'll be taken to PayPal to finish up with the enrollment process.

-You can add in testimonials and feature boxes to this page, but they will only display below the purchase area shown above.
-It would be nicer if this was a one column format and you could add in the testimonials, benefits, and your money-back guarantee along-side the check out form.
+You can add testimonials and feature boxes to this page, but they will only display below the purchase area shown above.
+It would be nicer if this was a one-column format and you could add in the testimonials, benefits, and money-back guarantee along-side the check out form.